binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Sixth Amendment Confrontation Clause

 The **Sixth Amendment** states that in all **criminal prosecutions**, the accused shall enjoy the right ... to be confronted with the witnesses against him.
-In criminal trials, the confrontation clause is in tension when out-of-court statements are admitted against the defendant for the truth of the matter asserted because defendant is unable to cross examine (confront) the declarant.

-The confrontation clause bars **Testimonial** statements against a criminal defendant unless the declarant testifies at trial or the defendant had a prior opportunity to cross examine the declarant (*Crawford* (2004)[^33]).
+This means that out-of-court **Testimonial** statements against a criminal defendant offered for the truth of the matter asserted are excluded unless the defendant can cross examine the declarant or had a prior opportunity to cross-examine the declarant (*Crawford* (2004)[^33]).
 A testimonial statement is a formal declaration or affirmation made for the purpose of establishing a fact which the declarant would reasonably expect to be used in a criminal investigation or prosecution.[^34] Statements are **non-testimonial** when theprimary purpose of a police interrogation is to enable police assistancefor meeting an ongoing emergency.
-To show that a police interrogation is testimonial, the defendant must provet that there was no ongoing emergency (*Davis* (2006)[^35]).[^36]
+To show that a police interrogation is testimonial, the defendant must prove that there was no ongoing emergency (*Davis* (2006)[^35]).[^36]

 *Out-of-court statements offered for the truth of the matter asserted against criminal defendant must satisfy both the rules against hearsay and the confrontation clause.*